 Simpson argues that the company is guilty of two violations.
 First, they did not acquire the necessary permission for testing self-driving technology in California.
 Second, the trucks weight more than 10,000 pounds, which is against the current regulations on testing autonomous vehicles.

 The DMV affirmed that vehicles that exceed the limit should not operate autonomously on the highways.
 California laws regarding autonomous vehicle testing are in place since September 2014 and make it clear that it is illegal to test vehicles which weight over 10,000 pounds.
 “If a company is caught testing, they could be cited by law enforcement and their vehicle registrations could be revoked.” a DMV spokesman told Recode.

 Car and Driver obtained documents via public records which support the allegations.
 The documents refer to the truck technology as “self-driving system” which in turn operates in “self-driving mode.”
-Also according to the documents the trucks are testing on San Francisco roads “on a daily basis.”
-Simpson believes that the document clearly demonstrate the violations.
+Also according to the documents, the trucks are testing on San Francisco roads “on a daily basis.”
+Simpson believes that the document clearly demonstrates the violations.

 In fact, a recent promotional video shows Otto trucks on public roads without a driver.
 Nevertheless, it is unclear whether the shooting took place in California.
 A video featured an Otto truck delivering 45,000 cans of beer in Colorado.